DUNE/dune-justin/docs/campaigns.md

 You can also create a new campaign from scratch with the `justin create-campaign` command.
-You can use the options `--description` to add a short description, `--quota` to specify the named quota of the campaign, and `--campaign-id-file` to write the resulting campaign ID to a file (as well as to your screen still.)
+You can use the options `--description` to add a short description, `--quota` to specify the named quota of the campaign, and `--campaign-id-file` to add the resulting campaign ID to a file (as well as to your screen still.)

 For example:

     justin create-campaign --description 'my test campaign' \
       --quota usertests --campaign-id-file $HOME/mycampaigns.txt

+You could then use that campaign ID with the option `--campaign-id \`tail -1 $HOME/mycampaigns.txt\`` when you create workflows to be assigned to it.

 Each campaign has a dedicated page on the Dashboard which you can either find from the [list of campaigns](/dashboard/?method=list-campaigns) or